Phone: (806) 834-7331

-Catherine Christopher is an Assistant Professor of Law and the Director of the Bar Preparation Resources Office.
+Catherine Christopher is an Associate Professor of Law and the Director of the Bar Preparation Resources Office.
 She teaches Legal Practice I and II to first-year students, and she teaches Texas Practice and Advanced Legal Analysis to third-year students.
 She received the Texas Tech Alumni Association New Faculty Award in 2015 and has taught International Banking Law as a visiting professor at Vytautas Magnus University in Lithuania.

 Professor Christopher holds a B.A. in Political Economy from Barnard College of Columbia University and a J.D. from the University of Pittsburgh School of Law, where she was the Bluebook Editor of the Pittsburgh Tax Review.
 After graduating from law school, Professor Christopher entered private practice with a small boutique firm specializing in banking law.
 She represented regional banks in commercial real estate transactions, bankruptcies, and foreclosures.

 She is admitted to practice in Pennsylvania, the District of Columbia, Texas, and the Western District of Pennsylvania.